Pretrained Event Classification Model for High Energy Physics Analysis: Methods

 \subsubsection{Pretraining}

-During pre-training, the initial learning rate is $10^{-4}$, and the learning rate decays by 1\% each epoch following the power law function $LR(x) = 10^{-4}\cdot(0.99)^x$, where $x$ is the number of epochs.
-Both pre-trained models reach a plateau in loss by epoch 50, at which point the training is stopped.
+During pretraining, the initial learning rate is $10^{-4}$, and the learning rate decays by 1\% each epoch following the exponential decay function $LR(x) = 10^{-4}\cdot(0.99)^x$, where $x$ is the number of epochs.
+The model is trained until the training loss shows no improvement for $5$ consecutive epochs, indicating convergence in the training.
+The epoch with the maximal validation AUC is then selected for fine-tuning.